mtumilowicz/scala213-functional-programming-collections-workshop/README.md

 * selector match { alternatives }
     * an arrow symbol => separates the pattern from the expressions
     * a constant pattern matches values that are equal to the constant with respect to ==
+        * Any two values x and y can be compared for equality in Scala using the expression x == y
     * a variable pattern like e matches every value
         * variable then refers to that value in the right hand side of the case clause
     * The wildcard pattern ( _ ) also matches every value, but it does not introduce a variable